 The risks for identity theft strike throughout adulthood

-Your customers, members, and employees are more vulnerable every time they use a credit card (especially online), file their taxes, or sign up for a wedding registry.
+Your customers, members, and employees are more vulnerable every time they use a credit card (especially online) or file their taxes.

 services help protect the people who’ve placed their trust in you against these risks throughout life.

 Military personnel are prime targets for identity thieves.
 They’re at risk due to long deployments, frequent moves, and the challenges of keeping tabs on their financial accounts from remote locations.